 How much does BigCommerce cost?

-BigCommerce offers 3 price plans, ranging from $29.95/month to $299.95/month.
-However, each plan is limited in the amount of sales you will make online.
+BigCommerce offers 3 price plans, ranging from $39/month to $369/month.
+However, each plan is limited in the amount of sales you can make online.

-The Standard plan ($29.95/month), for example, doesn’t allow you to sell more than $50,000 over the past 12 months.
+The Standard plan ($39/month), for example, doesn’t allow you to sell more than $50,000 over a 12-month period.
 To break any limit, you will have to start on the Enterprise license (rates not disclosed).

-BigCommerce is a growing and very powerful solution, which will appeal to technology enthusiasts in particular headless.
+BigCommerce is a growing and very powerful solution that will appeal to headless technology enthusiasts.

 Because of its multiple options, it is primarily intended for stores containing many products, much less for small businesses.